Did food taste better in the past and if so, why?

 As older people die and younger ones take their place, we don't hear as much about that old-fashioned taste because younger people never experienced it.
 Is it possible to resurrect it without paying a premium for organic food and without a risk to health?

-The links in the menu are to pages which show how I have done my best to achieve the old-fashioned taste today while making my own recipe modifications to capitalise on modern cookery techniques, equipment and food safety.
+The links in the above menu are to pages which show how I have done my best to achieve the old-fashioned taste today while making my own modifications to traditional methods to capitalise on modern cookery techniques, equipment and food safety.
 I hope you find the pages interesting and useful.